 These quengas are fun, but not organized enough to set up a website.
-So, we’ll let you know where to find them for Carnival 2017.
+So, we’ll let you know where to find them on Tuesday, February 13, 2018.
 Their bloco is scheduled to startson Avenida Mem da Sá in the Lapa district.

 Cordão da Bola Preta

 This is the best reason to break out of the gay tourist bubble of Ipanema/Copacabana!
 This well-established group has a massive presence in Centro (downtown) which is mostly straight, but gays are always welcomed.
 Check the Bola Preta website (in Portuguese) for their full agenda of blocos for 2018 (and congratulate them on their 100 year anniversary!)
 Outside of Carnival, Bola Preta’s feijoada parties with live musicians are a great way to start a Saturday night.

 Simpatia é Quase Amor

 Back in the heart of Ipanema, the group Simpatia é Quase Amor has more of a hippy vibe where gays are part of a gigantic rainbow where everyone is has a good time.
 In 2018, the start times for both events is 2PM, but expect to hang out and drink before the parade actually starts moving.
 Join Simpatia é Quase Amor before Carnival, and during Carnival week.
 Both events take place in Ipanema’s Praça General Osório.